Fernando de Córdoba: Cardinals' service

 Sometime between July 1446 and September 1447, Fernando entered the service of Cardinal Juan Carvajal.
 He accompanied the cardinal on a legation to Germany and Hungary in 1447–1448.
 In September 1447 in Siena, he stayed at the house of a certain Leonardo, who had seen his disputation the previous year.
 In Vienna, he met the emperor-elect Frederick III.
 According to Juan de Lucena, he painted his portrait.
 In October, he enrolled in the University of Vienna and the following month, with the support of the emperor-elect and cardinal, made his standard offer to hold a public disputation.
 He at first refused the university's terms, but accepted them the following year.
 The disputation was held on 19–20 September 1448 with Frederick III in attendance.
 The respondent was Georg Tudel von Giengen.

 Fernando returned with Carvajal to the court of Pope Nicholas V at Spoleto in the spring of 1449.
 In September, he was granted benefices and the privileges of a member of the papal household.
 By early 1450, he had entered the service of Cardinal Bessarion.
 References to Fernando are scarce in the following decade.
 He was certainly with Bessarion in Bologna in 1452 and presumably throughout the cardinal's stay there (1450–1455).
 He remained within Bessarion's circle until the cardinal's death in November 1472.

 Fernando was a professor of theology at the University of Rome in 1460–1461, but it is unclear how long he had been there.
 He was still in Rome in 1463, having spent the preceding three years procuring benefices in Spain from Pope Pius II.
 He acquired a benefice in León, a large pension and a canonry in Cuenca Cathedral.
 Through the intercession of Bessarion, Fernando became a papal subdeacon sometime between late 1466 and early 1469.
 There were at the time five subdeacons sharing the duties and revenues of the office.

 In 1470, Fernando was dragged into the controversy over future contingents that had erupted at the University of Louvain between Petrus de Rivo and Henricus de Zoemeren.
 It is uncertain if he was asked to intervene by Bessarion.

 Sixtus IV and death

 In 1471, Pope Sixtus IV appointed him to a commission to investiage the orthodoxy of Petrus de Rivo.
 In March 1473, the commission condemned Petrus's opinions but declared that had abjured them.
-In late 1483 or early 1484, Fernando was appointed by Sixtus IV to a panel charged with juding the orthodoxy of the Ianua Artis of the Lullist Pere Deguí.
+In late 1483 or early 1484, Fernando was appointed by Sixtus IV to a panel charged with judging the orthodoxy of the Ianua Artis of the Lullist Pere Deguí.
 The panel, dominated by Scotists, found in favour of Deguí.
 It issued its report to Sixtus' successor, Innocent VIII, only after the election of one of its members, Francisco Vidal de Noya, as bishop of Cefalù in late 1484.

 Fernando died in 1486.
-A large funerary monument was ereceted in San Giacomo degli Spagnuoli by Cardinal Jorge da Costa.
+A large funerary monument was erected in San Giacomo degli Spagnuoli by Cardinal Jorge da Costa.
 It was later relocated to Santa Maria in Monserrato degli Spagnoli.